Troubleshooting

 Installation

-A first step when encountering execution errors is to test whether your installation is working correctly.
-An easy way to test the working of various BIDScoin components is to run bidscoin -t in your terminal.
-Some commonly seen messages are:
+When encountering execution errors it is helpful to know whether your BIDScoin installation is working correctly.
+An easy way to test the working of its various components is to run bidscoin -t

 The “dcm2niix” command is not recognized